femi-cloud/MedVoice-Africa/README.md

 GEMINI_API_KEY=your_api_key_here
 ```

-> ⚠️ Never commit this file.
-It is already in `.gitignore`.

 ### 3. (Optional) Enable local offline model

 For full offline AI capability, download the GGUF model and place it in your device's Downloads folder: